Edinburgh Ethical Shopping Guide

 Golden Hare Books

-Golden Hare Books is an independent bookshop in Stockbridge, open 7 days a week, offering free coffee for customers, and a 10% discount for students.
-Check out its monthly book group too.
+Golden Hare Books is a wonderful independent bookshop in St Stephen Street in Stockbridge that’s always a treat to visit.
+Open 7 days a week, it offers a 10% discount for members and runs a monthly book group too.

 Lighthouse Books